umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 #### Settings

-To issue and authenticate JWTs we'll need a few settings such as
+To issue and authenticate JWTs we'll need a few settings such as:
 - The secret key used to cryptographically sign the JWT
 - Some JWT claim values to signify who created the JWT (iss) and who the JWT is intended to be used for (aud).